HAFix: History-Augmented Large Language Models for Bug Fixing: Empirical Evaluation of HAFix

-Ultimately, out of the original 68 bugs, we obtained a subject dataset of 51 high-quality single-line bugs, which is a similar dataset size as prior works \citep{prenner2022can,kolak2022patch,fan2023automated,peng2024domain,chen2024large}.
-Table \ref{bugs_sources} lists the project sources of these 51 bugs, including their number of lines of code and GitHub star counts.
+Ultimately, out of the original 68 and 118 bugs, we obtained a subject dataset of 51 high-quality single-line bugs from BugsInPy and 116 high-quality single-line bugs from Defects4J, which is a similar dataset size as prior works \citep{prenner2022can,kolak2022patch,fan2023automated,peng2024domain,chen2024large}.
+Table \ref{datasets_summary} lists the project sources of these subject bugs, including their number of lines of code and GitHub star counts.
 We believe that the popularity of these projects highlights the representativeness of these bugs.
-For each bug, we rely on the fix commit ID from BugsInPy to locate the corrected code and its corresponding test cases.
+For each bug, we rely on the fix commit ID to locate the corrected code and its corresponding test cases.
 We also use this commit ID to trace back to the buggy commit (the immediate predecessor) and mine the necessary data for our study, which will be detailed below.

-To provide a deeper understanding of the dataset and demonstrate the effort involved in its curation, we selected one representative example from the 51-bug dataset.
+To provide a deeper understanding of the dataset and demonstrate the effort involved in its curation, we selected one representative example from the BugsInPy dataset.
+Note that both BugsInPy and Defects4J follow this schema.
 This example was chosen to highlight the diversity and complexity of the bugs included in the dataset.
 We provide detailed information in the example, including the commit description, heuristic values, and relevant metadata.
 Full details of the selected example can be found in the Appendix \ref{appendix:RepresentativeExamples}.